Multicultural Issues Hum Serv

-4. Demonstrate strategies for empathically and effectively working with others by including clients’ cultural identities in the process.
+4. Demonstrate oral, written, and nonverbal communication strategies for empathically and effectively working with others by including clients’ cultural identities in the process.

-5. Examine the social and cultural identities which every person brings to her or his meaning-making (e.g., race, ethnicity, class, gender, sexual orientation, physical abilities, age, religion/spirituality) and the salience of these identities.
+5. Describe the social and cultural identities which every person brings to their meaning-making (e.g., race, ethnicity, class, gender, sexual orientation, physical abilities, age, religion/spirituality) and the salience of these identities.

 6. Explain racism, prejudice, oppression, and privilege and the effects of these factors on themselves and those with whom they work.